Sunset of life

-Sunsets are stunning, calming, and the celebration of the end of the day or life.
+Sunsets are stunning, calming, and symbolize the end of the day or life.

-Breathe and find your center, breathe deeply, let your divine feminine talk (this applies to the boys too, we all have both aspects).
+Instead of locking myself away and succumbing to despair, I focus on finding my center, Breathe and find your center... breathe deeply, let your divine feminine talk (this applies to the boys too, we all have both aspects).

-My dear Martin Olivares RIP, thank you for the friendship and the inspiration.
-(And the life saving orange on the field trip to the beach in 1984) OM CHANTI CHANTI OM
+I dedicate my thoughts to Martin Olivares, who passed away, thanking him for his friendship and inspiration.
+(Thank you Martin for the life saving orange you shared with me on the field trip to the beach in 1984) OM CHANTI CHANTI OM

 Thank you for reading, I would love to read your thoughts in comments, Namaskar